What to do in Hobart

 River Cruise, Cadbury Tour and Chocolate!
 Chocolate!

 Chocolate!
-Explore the Cadbury Schweppes Chocolate Factory,
+Explore the Cadbury Schweppes Chocolate Factory, enjoy

-the factory from the magnificent Hobart harbor and Derwent
+the magnificent Hobart harbor and Derwent River.

 More info on this tour...